The History of Sailors' Tattoos

 What does a swallow tattoo mean?

-A swallow tattoo on a sailor represents 5,000 nautical miles traveled and the hope for a safe return home.
+✅ A swallow tattoo on a sailor represents 5,000 nautical miles traveled and the hope for a safe return home.
+This classic sailor tattoo is a popular example of tattoos for sailors.

 Which tattoos are considered lucky charms for sailors?